ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->

-Among other cryptographic applications, Scalability and privacy solutions for ethereum blockchain require that an user performs a significant amount of signing operations and may also require her to watch some state and be ready to take some cryptographic action (e.g. sign a state or contest a withdraw in a state channel).
+Among other cryptographic applications, scalability and privacy solutions for ethereum blockchain require that an user performs a significant amount of signing operations and may also require her to watch some state and be ready to take some cryptographic action (e.g. sign a state or contest a withdraw in a state channel).
 The way wallets currently implement accounts poses several obstacle to the development of a complete web3.0 experience both in terms of UX, security and privacy.
 This proposal describes a standard and api for a new type of wallet accounts that are derived specifically for a each given app (domain).
 We propose to call them `app keys`.
 These accounts allow to isolate the accounts used for each app, thus increasing privacy.
 They also allow to give more control to the applications developpers over accounts management and signing delegation.
 These app keys have a more permissive level of security (e.g. not requesting user's confirmation) while keeping main accounts secure.
 Finally one can use these to sign transactions without broadcasting them.
 This new accounts type should allow to significantly improve UX and to allow for new designs for apps of the crypto permissionned web.